It’s like a tool library, except with books instead of tools.

 Where we started

-The first Little Free Library ETL built was in the Stockbridge colonies in 2016 where it still stands today.
-Since then, we have made many more all across the city, from Wester Hailes to Portobello, Leith to Gorgie, and we saw a particular need for book sharing during the covid pandemic lockdown.
-In response to the demand, we have set up a little production line where we hope to service Edinburgh’s Little Free Library needs.
+ETL built our first Little Free Library (LFL) in the Stockbridge colonies in 2016 (where it still stands today!).
+Since then, we have installed many more all across the city, from Wester Hailes to Portobello and Leith to Gorgie, and we saw a particular need for book sharing during the Covid pandemic lockdown.
+In response to demand, we have set up a wee production line where we hope to service Edinburgh’s Little Free Library needs.

 There are also many amazing Little Free Libraries made by individuals or organisations other than ETL, so you are never too far away from one.
-Find your nearest one using the LibraryThing page.
+Find your nearest one using this LibraryThing page.

 2. Named custodian

 Each LFL needs a named custodian.
-They will be responsible for managing the number of books, making sure there is only one copy of Bravo Two Zero or the Da Vinci Code at any one point, and keeping the library in tip top condition.
+They will be responsible for managing the number of books (e.g. making sure there is only one copy of Bravo Two Zero or the Da Vinci Code at any one point) and keeping the library in tip top condition.

 3. Cost (& time)

 If you’re a charity or the library you’ve requested will be located in an area identified as having multiple deprivations, we can make one for your community free of charge.
-Donations of any amount, of course, are always welcome.
+Of course donations of any amount are always welcome!

 Do it yourself!